Digital Project Execution — Why Change?

 By allowing the owner-operator access through the technical data portal, both parties have the ability to continuously work and contribute to the progression of the deliverable.
 This means that clients will see unfinished work and work that might contain errors, but in a collaborative environment, this is all part of the process of getting the product to its final state.

 This is something that both parties need to come to grips with.

 Communication is Key to Success

 Ideally, the end goal is achieved quicker because there is improved communication and understanding of needs, which means less recycling.

-Increased transparency between disciplines improves communications and reduces the time waiting for teams to do certain tasks and pass that information to the next team.
+Increased transparency between disciplines improves communication and reduces the time waiting for teams to do certain tasks and pass that information to the next team.
 Communication is much better and there is less interference with people from one group having to interrupt another team.